Introduction: Naval Battle Robot Car Game

 Step 5: Final Car View

 You can build 2 cars and then play with your friends!
 Don't forget to upload the program to the Arduino board.
-We will upload our program and the PS2 controller Arduino library later.
+You can find our program and the PS2 controller Arduino library in the file attachments.